annabrown2/TranscriptAnalysis_WithCLAN/STEP1.md

 ## How to use this protocol:
 + Follow the steps in chronological order.
-+ Anything written within quotation marks (e.g. “&=Laughs”) must be written exactly as it appears including correct capitalization.
++ Anything written within quotation marks (e.g. “&=Laughs”) must be written exactly as it appears, including correct capitalization.

 ## Setting up the Transcript
 Watch a useful tutorial for this step here: https://talkbank.org/screencasts/template.mp4

 1. Go to  ‘Clan > File > New…’ to open a blank CHAT file.
-2. Save the new CHAT file
+2. Save the new CHAT file.
 3. All Transcripts must begin with the following header tiers.

 ```